d12frosted/elpa-mirror/gnu/denote-readme.txt

   function.

-7.4 Insert links, but only those missing from current buffer ────────────────────────────────────────────────────────────

-  As a variation on the `denote-add-links' command, one may wish to only include ’missing links’, i.e. links that are not yet present in the current file.

-  This can be achieved with `denote-add-missing-links'.
-The command is similar to `denote-add-links', but will only include links to notes that are not yet linked to ([Insert links matching a regexp]).

-[Insert links matching a regexp] See section 7.2

-7.5 Insert links from marked files in Dired ───────────────────────────────────────────
+7.4 Insert links from marked files in Dired ───────────────────────────────────────────

   The command `denote-link-dired-marked-notes' is similar to